Roblox/roact/docs/tutorials/shop-page.md

 return ItemList
 ```

-> **Fragments**
+!!!
+Note
->
+	<h5>Fragments</h5>
-> Elements contained in a Fragment are parented to the Fragment's parent.
+	Elements contained in a Fragment are parented to the Fragment's parent.
 That way responsibilities of the grid view can be split from the content.
 The ShopPage component will handle the grid view, so it owns the *UIGridLayout* object, and it will give the responsibility to the *ItemList* component to take care of the content.

 With that, we can go change our render function in the ShopPage component to create an element of ItemList and pass the items list as a prop.